 She had a slow start with school (especially math), so never really thought she could become a veterinarian.
 When her mother became ill, she began studying human medicine to help facilitate her mom’s care and realized maybe she could fulfill her dream of becoming a veterinarian after all.
 Her inquisitive nature, determination and love for animals allowed her to leave her first career and achieve her degree as a Doctor of Veterinary Medicine.

 Along the way she discovered a unique talent, natural gift and immense passion for behavior issues and training.
 She has facilitated her career with shelter work, rescue work, and training and behavioral modification experience.
 Using her understanding of behavior and training, she works to make your pet’s veterinary experience as positive as possible.
 Dr. Dorsett incorporates positive reinforcement techniques, non-aggressive handling and, when necessary, medications to make that experience happen.
 She feels successful when the pets come back for an exam, or approach her in public, and are super happy to see her!

 Shari Thorne, Practice Manager

 Shari is a Colorado native who returned to the area 20 years ago.
 She attended The University of Southern Colorado, and has has worked in the veterinary field as a technician and practice manager for over 10 years.
 She lives near the Woodland Park area with her husband, two children (both are currently attending college), four cats, two dogs an aquatic frog and fire-belly toad.
 She is an active board member for the Feline Rescue Network, a local non-profit agency that works closely with Aspenwood Veterinary Hospital.
-Most of her free time is spent with family, enjoying outdoor activities, athletics, continuing to volunteer in the local school district and supporting her children in their interests.
+Most of her free time is spent with family and enjoying outdoor activities.

 Kate Adams, Veterinary Technician